 Obviously, fixing or attempting to fix the problem for the customer should be the top priority.
 In situations where you simply replace or repair a defect, this is relatively easy as compared to situations where a customer is improperly using the product.
 In the latter case, you must re-educate the customer in proper usage without shifting blame to them.

 6. Provide assurance

-When Customers get in touch with you to report a problem and to demand a fix their most important need is to be taken serious.
-Giving them a feeling of assurance that the problem will be sorted out and should (hopefully) not occur again will leave a professional impression and help rebuild the customer’s confidence a company’s products and services.
+When customers get in touch with you to report a problem and to demand a fix, their most important need is to be taken seriously.
+Giving them a feeling of assurance that the problem will be sorted out and should not occur again imparts an impression of professionalism rebuilds the customer’s confidence in your company’s products and services.

 7. Provide compensation

 If you want to make angry customers happy, give them money.
-Providing a refund, token or other compensation depending on the severity of the problem remains to be a powerful method for service recovery.
-Increasing the amount of money that a company pays to company to fix problems requires a rigorous control but it can indeed ensure that your customers are satisfied.
-It is important to note that just "handing out money" is not enough – if money is handed out unfriendly or even worse, in a tedious discussion with the customers, satisfaction will not be restored.
+Providing a refund, token or other compensation depending on the severity of the problem remains a powerful method for service recovery.
+Increasing the amount of money that a company pays to another company to fix problems requires rigorous control but it can ensure that your customers are satisfied.
+Be careful not to over-apply this rule.
+Just handing out money as a first recourse may not actually solve anything for the customer.
+The problem he or she was trying to solve with your product remains.
+Even worse, if the “payoff” was disbursed in an unfriendly manner or before an honest attempt to solve the original problem, customer satisfaction will not be restored.

 Hart, C.W.L.; Heskett, J.L.; Sasser, W.E.: The profitable act of service recovery.
 Harvard Business Review 68 (4), 1990, pp, 148–156

 Johnston, R.; Michel, S.: Three outcomes of service recovery: Customer recovery, process recovery and employee recovery, International Journal of Operations & Production Management 28 (4), 2008, pp. 79 – 99